-Additionally, we recognize stock-based compensation expense related to stock options granted to non-employees on a straight-line basis, as the stock options are earned.
+Additionally, we recognize stock-based compensation expense related to stock options granted to non-employees on a straight-line basis as the stock options are earned.
 We issued options to non-employees, which generally vest ratably over the time period we expect to receive services from the non-employee.
-We believe that the fair value of the stock options is more reliably measurable than the fair value of the services received.